 A federal mortgage relief program called the Hardest Hit Fund provided money to 18 states and the District of Columbia to help struggling homeowners avoid foreclosure.
 The program, which was extended through the year 2020, provides various foreclosure avoidance options to homeowners, like mortgage payment assistance, reinstatement assistance, and transition assistance.

 The Hardest Hit Fund is part of the government’s Making Home Affordable (MHA) initiative that began in 2009.
 While most homeowner relief programs under MHA, like HAMP, are no longer available, many Hardest Hit Fund programs are still around.
 (The Making Home Affordable Refinance Program is also still available.)

 In February 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
 As part of this program, $7.6 billion in aid was allocated to 18 states, plus the District of Columbia.
 These states (and D.C.) experienced the most extreme home price declines—more than 20%—as well as high unemployment rates, as a result of the economic crisis.

-In 2015, Congress committed to provide another $2 billion to the federal Hardest Hit Fund, and extended the program through 2020.
+In 2015, Congress committed to provide another $2 billion to the federal Hardest Hit Fund.
+States have through 2020 to utilize funds allocated under the Fund.
+(Some states have already closed their programs because their allocated money ran out.)

 The states that received funds and set up Hardest Hit Fund programs are: Alabama, Arizona, California, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Mississippi, Nevada, New Jersey, North Carolina, Ohio, Oregon, Rhode Island, South Carolina, Tennessee, and Washington D.C.